 We will work with community planning partners to ensure that a human rights-based approach is developed.
-Immediate action is needed to provide the necessary leadership and investment within the HSCP to co-ordinate a response that ensures that we prioritise the work that has been undertaken with communities and promotes equalities to promote health and wellbeing for all in Perth and Kinross.
+Immediate action is needed to provide the necessary leadership and investment within the HSCP to coordinate a response that ensures that we prioritise the work that has been undertaken with communities and promotes equalities to promote health and wellbeing for all in Perth and Kinross.

 Further we consider that delivering on this requires development of an Integrated Resource Framework (IRF) which measures the effort and resources we expended in supporting a patient and or service user at the individual level and comprises of both their consumption of Health Service as well as their consumption of Social Care Services.
 Understanding that will enable us to target our efforts at those who most need it and allow us to make strategic investment and disinvestment decisions.
-We have identified this as a future area of development as understanding this will enable us to target our efforts at those who most need it and allow us to make strategic investment and disinvestment decisions.